 There are three factors that should be considered in this process:

 Data – This should inform your decision and give you confidence in the actions you take.
-You need to understand the market conditions you’re currently in, and how these might evolve in the future.
+You need to understand the market conditions you’re currently in, and how these might evolve in the future through market research.
 You should also know your current and potential market segments, so any shift in positioning better suits their needs.

 Qualtrics BrandXM can help give your marketing actions impact.
 With all your data and insights in one platform, have the confidence in understanding your market segments and know that you’re on the right path.
 Monitor your brand, understand your market and your competitors – and make it easy to find breakthrough insights that will help turn your brand into a religion.